philippeitis/cpsc312-project/README.md

 >>>
 ```

 By going to http://localhost:4999/main.html, you can interact with the web-based FastFunc UI, which is more discoverable compared to the command line interface, and makes it much easier to see everything in action.
-This interface provides the following features (we also include short clips to demonstrate usage):
+This interface provides the following features (we also include short clips to demonstrate usage - you will need to click through to the raw files):
 1. Searching for functions using using the `Function Search` form
   - [Using string comparison methods to search documentation](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/resources/Function%20Name%20Print%20-%20Levenshtein.mp4)
   - [Using string comparison methods to search documentation](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/resources/Doc%20Inte%20-Substring.mp4)